logo

 [ADVERTISEMENT]

-“There is no typical day when you work with animals, my whole day, week, month, year, life is making sure they have everything they need.”
+“There is no typical day when you work with animals; my whole day, week, month, year, and life is dedicated to making sure they have everything they need.”

 zookeeper_chad

-A year ago, IMogo Wildlife Park was confronted by serious danger after bushfires ravaged Australia.
+A year ago, Mogo Wildlife Park was confronted by serious danger after bushfires ravaged Australia.

-However, Chad still managed to successfully defend the zoo despite the, as described by the man himself, “apocalyptic” conditions.
-They put a defense plan into place in addition to Chad taking several smaller animals, including monkeys and red pandas, to his own house.
+However, Chad still managed to successfully defend the zoo despite what he described as “apocalyptic” conditions.
+They implemented a defense plan, in addition to Chad taking several smaller animals, including monkeys and red pandas, to his own house.
 Every animal survived thanks to Chad and his team's efforts.

 “The smaller animals we caught and took inside.
-The larger, dangerous animals – big cats, gorillas – we put them into their night houses so we could protect them there.”
+The larger, dangerous animals—big cats, gorillas—we put into their night houses so we could protect them there.”

-This is just the tip of the iceberg, this man will go to great lengths to see to the animals' well-being.
+This is just the tip of the iceberg; this man will go to great lengths to ensure the animals' well-being.

 zookeeper_chad